Evaluating ACPI Control Methods Synchronously

 A device driver can use the following device control requests to synchronously evaluate control methods that are defined in the ACPI namespace of a device:

-Starting with Windows 2000, this request evaluates a control method that is an immediate child object in the ACPI namespace of the device to which the request is sent.
+This request evaluates a control method that is an immediate child object in the ACPI namespace of the device to which the request is sent.

-Starting with Windows Server 2008 and Windows Vista, this request synchronously evaluates a control method that is supported by the device or a descendant child object of the device to which the request is sent.
+This request synchronously evaluates a control method that is supported by the device or a descendant child object of the device to which the request is sent.

 The Windows ACPI driver, Acpi.sys, handles these requests on behalf of devices that are specified in the system description tables in the ACPI BIOS.
 These requests can be used by kernel-mode device drivers that comply with the requirements of Kernel-Mode Driver Framework (KMDF) or Windows Driver Model (WDM).
 Starting with Windows 8, user-mode device drivers that comply with the requirements of User-Mode Driver Framework (UMDF) can use these requests.